Skip to Main Content

 • Butterworths South African Constitutional Law Reports (on LexisNexis Advance, 1991 to current (UniMelb staff and student access))

 • Provides selected decisions from the Supreme Court of Appeal and Constitutional Court pertaining to the interpretation of the South African Constitution.
-SACLR is available online on Also included are key constitutional law decisions from neighboring countries such as Zimbabwe, Namibia and Botswana.
+Also included are key constitutional law decisions from neighbouring countries such as Zimbabwe, Namibia and Botswana.
 Most decisions are in English, but a significant number are in Afrikaans.
 Each case has an extensive summary provided in English.
-This database can only be searched - there is no table of contents by year.
+This database can only be searched: there is no table of contents by year.

 Library Twitter